 - Satellite Love Interest: Deconstructed.
 Wes uses a magic coin he inherited to create a wishing well, so he can make Hope Lynn (whom he's been in love with since high school, but who is oblivious to him) love him over anything else.
-At first, he's happy with the new situation, but eventually gets disheartened from the fact that she literally has no personality other than pleasing and loving him, even killing others for him to maintain their "love".
+At first, he's happy with the new situation, but eventually gets disheartened from the fact that she literally has no personality or needs of her own other than pleasing and loving him, even killing others for him to maintain their "love".

 - Shut Up, Kirk!/Talk to the Fist: The first time Dean tries to talk Todd out of crushing the bullies, the kid sends him flying.